ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Implement Voxel Filter
 ^^^^^^^^^^^^^^^^^^^^^^
 #.
+Uncomment the `voxel_grid` include header, near the top of the file.

+#.
 Change code:

    The first step in most point cloud processing pipelines is the voxel filter.
 This filter not only helps to downsample your points, but also eliminates any NAN values so that any further filtering or processing is done on real values.
 See  `PCL Voxel Filter Tutorial <http://pointclouds.org/documentation/tutorials/voxel_grid.php#voxelgrid>`_ for hints, otherwise you can copy the below code snippet.